jmbcorp999/42-Nm-Tester/README.md

 After running the script, it will process each file inside the example_files directory, comparing the output of ./ft_nm with the standard nm command.
 Results are saved in the results.txt file.

 ----

 ## Interpreting the Output
 The script categorizes its results into:

-**OK**: These files do not show any significant difference between the two commands' outputs (see ok.txt for details).
+**OK**: These files do not show any difference between the two commands' outputs (see ok.txt for details).

 **Different content**: These files had some differences in the main content of the output (see diff_content.txt for details).